rstrouse/nodejs-poolController-dashPanel/README.md

 To configure the dashPanel you need to place the url for your [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController/tree/next) server in the configuration.
 Click the bars menu on the top left of the screen and fill in the ip address and port.
 Then press the Apply button.
 If this button is grayed out you will need to edit the config.json file manually and enter the settings under the services menu.

 ## What is Message Manager?
 Message manager allows you to inspect your RS485 communication coming from and going to the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController/tree/next) server.
-This tool decodes the messages and displays them in a manner where chatter on the RS485 connection can be decoded while eliminating the chatter.
-Cuz chatter don't matter.
+This tool decodes the messages and displays them in a manner where important chatter on the RS485 connection can be decoded while eliminating the chatter that don't matter.
 Special filters can be applied to reduce the information to only the items you are interested in.
 ![image](https://user-images.githubusercontent.com/47839015/83314254-7a92d700-a1ce-11ea-8891-545db084624e.png)